sendgrid/docs/source/User_Guide/Settings/tracking.md

 For more information about using this app, please refer to Google’s URL Builder and their Blog post on Campaign Tracking.

 We default the settings to Google’s recommendations.
 Anything you enter into those fields in the Settings or via API will take precedence.
+For more information see [Google Analytics Demystified](https://support.sendgrid.com/hc/en-us/articles/200181468).

 {% anchor h3 %}
 Settings